$250k Life Insurance: $20-$300/mo Rates by Age (Term vs Whole Life 2026)

 Conversion Rider

 This rider allows the policyholder to convert their term policy to a permanent policy and retain the same rate class without new medical underwriting.
+Many policies allow conversion within the first 10-20 years of the term, though the conversion window varies by insurer and may be based on age rather than years.
 Many companies also include a premium credit towards the new policy.
+This is valuable if your health declines and you want permanent coverage later.

 Final Thoughts on a $250k Whole Life or Term Life Insurance Policy